Notify me

 Vacheron Constantin: watch logo

-Founded in 1755, this brand has the oldest of all watch logos.
+Founded in 1755, this brand has the oldest of all watch logos and the oldest continually operating watch brand.
 Vacheron Constantin‘s logo conveys their esteemed position as one of the oldest watch manufacturers in continuous operation.

 The Maltese cross in the logo symbolizes the brand’s commitment to craftsmanship, heritage, and tradition.
 It represents the values of excellence and meticulous attention to detail in watchmaking, echoing the brand’s mission to produce exceptional and enduring timepieces.